Child Abuse Laws and Information by State

 Alabama

-• Alabama state statute defines child abuse as harm or threatened harm of physical abuse, neglect, sexual abuse, sexual exploitation, nonnonaccidental/mental injury against a child under 18 years of age.
+• Alabama state statute defines child abuse as harm or threatened harm of physical abuse, neglect, sexual abuse, sexual exploitation, and nonnonaccidental/mental injury against a child under 18 years of age.

 • The state law has a special rule that allows a child's parents to not seek medical help due to their religious beliefs.
 But, a judge can still decide if the child should have the necessary health care.